jesperekerling/react-ecommerce/README.md

 # React Ecommerce Mockup

+This is a ecommoerce mockup in React + Tailwind and some other extension.
-This is a project in a JavaScript course during my Front End Developer studies at KYH (kyh.se).
+It is also a part of my JavaScript 2 course in my Front End Developer studies at KYH (kyh.se).
+This app is built connected to our teachers Vercel App.
+So the API might stop working in the future.

 In this project we are building a ecommerce website with these features:
 - Product listing
 - Product page
+- Shopping Cart +/-
 - Checkout page
 - Category listing
 - Contact us page with form + feedback after submission
 - Register
 - Log in

-- Admin: List order
-- Admin: List specific order
+- Logged in : List user orders
+- Logged in Page is restricted to only logged in user

-# React + Vite
+# Technologies

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- React
 - React DOM Router
 - Axios
+- Tailwind
 - Yup
 - Formik
 - Toastify
-- Tailwind
 - Flowbite (Tailwind addon)
+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+# How to install

+- Download project from Git source
+- Run npm -i
+- Open console and write "npm run dev"

+# Heads up!!

+This is my first project in React.
+So Im not sure everything is safe and secure.
+So use this with care if anyone ever will use it :)